rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 Both interfaces allow you to view resources, dispatch commands, as well as, store and run jobs.

+In addition RunDeck provides a Web API which can be used to interact with the server programattically.
+See [RunDeck API](api/index.html).

 ### Graphical Console

 To get started, go to the URL for your RunDeck server.